Kennedy Space Center: Facilities

 The KSC Industrial Area, where many of the center's support facilities are located, is 5 mi south of LC-39.
 It includes the Headquarters Building, the Operations and Checkout Building and the Central Instrumentation Facility.
 The astronaut crew quarters are in the O&C; before it was completed, the astronaut crew quarters were located in Hangar S at the Cape Canaveral Missile Test Annex (now Cape Canaveral Space Force Station).
 Located at KSC was the Merritt Island Spaceflight Tracking and Data Network station (MILA), a key radio communications and spacecraft tracking complex.

 Facilities at the Kennedy Space Center are directly related to its mission to launch and recover missions.
 Facilities are available to prepare and maintain spacecraft and payloads for flight.
 The Headquarters (HQ) Building houses offices for the Center Director, library, film and photo archives, a print shop and security.
 When the KSC Library first opened, it was part of the Army Ballistic Missile Agency.
 However, in 1965, the library moved into three separate sections in the newly opened NASA headquarters before eventually becoming a single unit in 1970.
 The library contains over four million items related to the history and the work at Kennedy.
 As one of ten NASA center libraries in the country, their collection focuses on engineering, science, and technology.
 The archives contain planning documents, film reels, and original photographs covering the history of KSC.
 The library is not open to the public but is available for KSC, Space Force, and Navy employees who work on site.
-Many of the media items from the collection are digitized and available through NASA's KSC Media Gallery or through their more up-to-date Flickr gallery.

 A new Headquarters Building was completed in 2019 as part of the Central Campus consolidation.
 Groundbreaking began in 2014.

 The center operated its own 17 mi short-line railroad.
 This operation was discontinued in 2015, with the sale of its final two locomotives.
 A third had already been donated to a museum.
 The line was costing $1.3 million annually to maintain.